khushail/handle-stale-discussions/README.md

 The default number of days is 7.

-### days-until-close

-This is the number of days before a stale discussion will be closed.

-The default number of days is 4.

 ## Contributing
 We welcome community contributions and pull requests.
 See [CONTRIBUTING.md](https://github.com/aws-github-ops/handle-stale-discussions/blob/main/CONTRIBUTING.md) for information on how to submit code.